What is IPUMS USA?

 The differences among the samples in treatment of group quarters, like other variations in sample design, also affect the precision of the samples.
 See "Sample Designs" and "Sampling Errors" in this volume.

 In two census years, 1960 and 1970, the Census Bureau used two different sample "long forms" with slightly differing questions when they took the census.
 Moreover, in 1980 certain information was collected for only a fraction of forms.
-Depending on the census year, these have varying implications for the IPUMS.
+Depending on the census year, these have varying implications for IPUMS USA.

 Every census collected precise information on residential location.
 This information is preserved in the pre-1950 census samples, but the 1950 and subsequent census years suppressed much of it in order to meet confidentiality requirements.
-Thus, the 1950 samples do not identify places that had fewer than 100,000 residents in 1980; the 1960 and 1970 samples do not identify places with fewer than 250,000 inhabitants; and the 1980 samples, the 1990 samples, and the 2000 5 % sample do not identify places with fewer than 100,000 inhabitants.
+Thus, the 1950 samples do not identify places that had fewer than 100,000 residents in 1980; the 1960 1 % and 1970 samples do not identify places with fewer than 250,000 inhabitants; the 1960 5 % does not identify places with fewer than 50,000 residents; and the 1980 samples, the 1990 samples, and the 2000 5 % sample do not identify places with fewer than 100,000 inhabitants.
 The 2000 1% sample does not identify places with fewer than 400,000 inhabitants.
 In the ACS from 2000-2004, the smallest geographic unit identified was the state.
 The 2005 ACS does not identify places with fewer than 100,000 inhabitants.
 The impact of these rules on comparability and geographic coverage of areas smaller than states are explained in the documentation for each geographic variable - see particularly the variables CNTYGP97 (County group, 1970), CNTYGP98 (County group, 1980), PUMA (Public Use Microdata Area, 1990), SEA (State economic area), METRO (Metropolitan status), METAREA (Metropolitan area), CITY (City identifier), and URBAN (Urban/rural status).
 Users should also consult the migration and place of work variables for further discussion of the effects of geographic comparability on those variables.

 Since 1970, the Bureau has produced alternate versions of the public-use files containing different geographic codes.
 By providing multiple samples with different coding schemes, the Bureau was able to maximize flexibility without violating the confidentiality thresholds.